icobug/Equation-Reduction-Model/README.md

 ## Citation
 If you use this model or code in your research, please cite it using the following DOI:
+# ERM: Entropy Reduction Mechanism
+### Paradox Resolution & AI Stability Suite

+This repository contains the official implementation of the **Entropy Reduction Mechanism (ERM)**, developed by **Hristo Valentinov Nedelchev**.

+ERM is a neural architecture layer designed to prevent systemic crashes in Artificial Intelligence when encountering mathematical singularities and logical loops.

+## 🚀 Key Features
+* **Symmetry Breaking:** Resolves logical stalemates using the "Smart Zero" ($10^{-17}$).
+* **Singularity Survival:** Prevents `ZeroDivisionError` by maintaining a high-potential gradient.
+* **Spectral Sensitivity:** Detects signals at the $10^{-18}$ range where standard models see only noise.

+## 📊 Empirical Proof
+The included `Final_Victory_Graph.png` demonstrates the divergence between standard AI (stagnation) and ERM (convergence/success) in a logarithmic scale.

+## 🎓 Citation
+If you use this work in your research, please cite it using the following DOI:

 ---